Regenerating riperian forests in urban Cameroon

 2. The problem: What problem are you helping to solve?

 Buea is located on the eastern slopes of Mt.
 Cameroon.
 Mt.
 Cameroon is an active volcano, hence the soils in and around Buea are very fertile.
 This fertile soils coupled with its humid climate and its proximity to seaport led to the influx of thousands of farmers from all over Cameroon and the creation of plantations in the 80s.
-This led to indiscriminate cutting down of trees in search or arable land.
+This led to indiscriminate cutting down of trees in search of arable land.
 Hence watersheds and catchments have been deforested causing water scarcity.

 3. Your solution: How are you working to solve this problem?
 Share your specific approach.

 1. Recharge ground water and solve water scarcity: Research has it that over 86% of the population of Buea experience water shortages as a result of poor water management and not due to physical or economic water scarcity.
-The water table has been affected and by creating forests around 5main catchments, we want to restore the resource.
+The water table has been affected and by creating forests around 5major catchments, we want to restore the resource.

 2. Regenerating forests also means bringing back the benefits and value of forests (spices, fruits, nuts, honey, medicines etc) into the lives of the people.
 Deforestation for forest dependent people is the loss of a permanent repository of wealth and long standing savings deposit from many generations.